awfuldynne/data-512-a3/README.md

 **H1b:** Perception of discussing physical/mental health between surveys hasn't changed.

+To validate these hypotheses, I will be comparing the proportions of participants answers to "Do you think that discussing a mental health issue with your employer would have negative consequences?" and "Do you think that discussing a physical health issue with your employer would have negative consequences?" between surveys.
+Participants will be classified based on if their perception of the consequences of discussing mental health issues is greater than, less than or equal to their perception of the consequences for discussing a physical ailment.

 ##### RQ2: Benefit Coverage Increase

 For my second research question, I want to examine if there has been an increase in coverage of mental health benefits among tech workers.
 As this study is primarily made up of individuals in the United States, I believe that coverage will have increased due to benefits from The Affordable Care Act as many millions of people have gained healthcare from this bill. [[7]](#References)

 **H2a:** Increase in percent of tech workers with mental health benefits.

+To prove or disprove this hypothesis, I will be comparing the proportion of survey participants who answered yes to "Does your employer provide mental health benefits?" between the two surveys.
+I will also explore if country or self-employment are confounding variables.

 ### Data Sets